-The School of Business offers master of business administration, master of science and certificate programs in many business disciplines, including organizational leadership, international business, finance, accounting, marketing, business/marketing education, hospitality administration, information technology, sport administration, taxation and others.
+The School of Business offers master of business administration, master of science and certificate programs in many business disciplines, including organizational leadership, international business, finance, accounting, marketing, information technology, sport administration, taxation and others.

-Students can tailor their M.B.A. degrees to include focuses in artificial intelligence, international business or information technology, to name a few options.
+Students can tailor their M.B.A. degrees to include focuses in marketing, international business or finance information technology, to name a few options.
 Or they can choose to combine a master of science degree with the M.B.A. program.
-M.B.A. and other business courses and electives may also be taken through our online Distance Education program or at our Continuing Education centers in Maine and New Hampshire.
+M.B.A. and other business courses and electives may also be taken through SNHU Online program or at our Continuing Education centers in Maine and New Hampshire.
 These are just a few examples of the choices available to our students.

 Our business programs feature a clear blend of theory and practice.
 Students not only master academic concepts and theories, they learn how to use them immediately.
 For example, students learn to work in teams with diverse members, just as they would in the business world.
 They often are assigned work-based projects that they can use immediately in their careers.
 Many of the region's leading corporations realize their employees will improve their skills and capacity for growth immediately by enrolling here and will underwrite tuition, fees and other expenses.